Frequently Asked Questions

 All families are asked to contribute a “Day in the Life” of their son/daughter by annually volunteering 24 hours of service to the school.
 This commitment sends a strong message of support and partnership to our students and serves as a model of giving to the communities in which we participate.

 In September, all families are invited to celebrate at our Fall Gathering.
 This is a time to get to know the teachers, staff and other families in the school.
 We also offer a new parent orientation, an autumn social gathering for parents, and a parent education/back-to-school night in the fall.
-We invite grandparents and special friends to visit campus in November, and in late March we hold our annual school auction.
+We invite grandparents and special friends to visit campus in November, have an all school performance, Follies, in mid-December and in March we hold our annual school community celebration.
 May Festival is celebrated off-campus the first Sunday in May.

 Yes.
 We accept applications for any grade that has available space.
-In grades 1–5 we offer one section of up to 22 students per grade.
+In Transitional Kindergarten, we offer one section of up to 12 students.
+In Kindergarten–grade 4 we offer one section of up to 22 students per grade.
+In grade 5 we offer one section of up to 24 students.
 At the Middle School level, beginning in sixth grade and through seventh and eighth, we increase enrollment to two sections per grade of 16 students, with a maximum of 32 students at each grade level.

 Presidio Hill School admits students of any race, color, religion, gender identity and sexual orientation; the School accords to them all the rights and activities generally accorded or made available to students at the school and does not discriminate on the basis of these factors in the administration of its admission or educational policies, financial assistance program, or athletic and other school programs.